 There's an optical heart rate monitor on board and GPS with dedicated apps included for cycling, swimming, running and a whole lot more.
 It also supports Garmin's Connect IQ apps so you can additional data fields and features.
 With solid battery life, it's definitely one to consider.

-While we still put the Suunto Spartan Ultra through its paces, the Ambit3 is still a great watch for you triathletes.
-It beams all the data it captures from multi sports directly to a fantastic iPhone companion app all in one log.
+While we still put the Suunto Spartan Ultra and Spartan Wrist HR through their paces, the Ambit3 is still a great watch for you triathletes.
+It beams all the data it captures from multi-sports directly to a fantastic iPhone companion app all in one log.

 There's a compass, speed, pace and distance tracking and it'll give you an activity based recovery time so you can tell when you should take a rest day.
 The heart rate monitor can also be used when you're swimming, while the tailored training programmes are great to keep you on track.

 This duo of products gives you an underwater MP3, Real Coach training tips that will talk you through your swim as you're putting in the laps.
 You can even build custom workout plans to mix training sessions up.

 Best of all, there's a silicone swim case that'll keep everything protected underwater so you can take them for a swim.

 The Skins Dynamic Gradient Compression delivers oxygen faster to your muscles, giving you more power.
 Recovery time is improved too, as lactic-acid build up is reduced.